BTEC Level 4 Diploma in Professional Nutrition and Health Coaching

 • Structure & style – welcome, introduce self, background, topic overview, deliver main content, conclusion, Q&A

-Maggie Lynch, our Director of Cooking, will host two attendance cooking classes and two live online cooking classes via Zoom from the IINH Taste Health kitchen.
-Students attending these classes can get their questions answered by Maggie.
-Everyone will receive a comprehensive pack of delicious wholefood recipes, along with other practical information on healing foods, ingredients and better brands, etc.
+Maggie Lynch, our Director of Cooking, hosts two live online cooking classes via Zoom from the IINH Taste Health kitchen as part of our Nutrition & Health Coaching Diploma.
+Students attending these classes can get their cooking and food related questions answered by Maggie.

 Self-Compassion Training for Healthcare Communities (SCHC) is a 6-week, evidence-based, adaptation of the Mindful Self-Compassion (MSC) programme.
 MSC is the empirically supported program of Dr. Kristin Neff (UT Austin) and Dr. Chris Germer (Harvard Medical School).